SRISUPA LAOPAKORN, M.D.

 Gynecologic Oncology Gynecologic Laparoscopic Surgery Sexual Medicine

-Cervical Cancer is the most common cancer in Thai women, with approximately 7,000 new cases reported annually.
-It is most commonly diagnosed in women over the age of 35.
-The challenge with cervical cancer is that it often has no symptoms until it reaches an advanced stage, which makes it difficult to treat effectively.
+Cervical Cancer (Cervical Cancer) is the most common cancer found in Thai women, with approximately 7,000 new cases diagnosed each year.
+It is most frequently detected in women over the age of 35.
+The major issue with cervical cancer is that there are usually no early symptoms until it reaches an advanced stage, which is difficult to cure.
+However, this disease can be detected and investigated right from the initial cell abnormalities.
+Because the progression of the disease is gradual, it takes a relatively long period of time.

-However, this cancer can be detected early when cellular abnormalities first occur.
-The disease progresses gradually over a relatively long period, and the cervix is located in a position that is easier to examine compared to other organs.
-This allows doctors to diagnose and treat the cancer at an early stage or even before it becomes invasive.
-Cervical cancer screening can thus help reduce the incidence of this disease.
+The cervix is located in a position that is much easier to examine and diagnose compared to other organs, allowing physicians to diagnose and provide treatment from the earliest stages of pre-cancer or before it advances to an invasive stage.
+Cervical cancer screening therefore significantly helps reduce the incidence of this disease.

-Additional Information: HPV Testing and Its Relationship with Cervical Cancer
+Read more: HPV Testing and the Development of Cervical Cancer